-Do you know any brothers or sisters who aren't in the Word and in church consistently?
+So do you know any brothers or sisters who aren't in the Word and in church consistently?
 What's your response?
-Are you content merely with the fact that you yourself are in the Word and in church, that your race seems to be going well?
+Are you content merely with the fact that you yourself are in the Word and in church, that your pilgrimage presently seems to be going well?
 It ought to matter to us, beloved.
-We're in this race together.
-When a brother goes down, we ought to notice, go back, and take action to get him back in the race.
+We're pilgrims in progress together.
+And when one of our brothers goes down, we ought to notice, go back, and take action to get him back in the race.